MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 07 - Memory Blocks/README.md

 ## Conclusion

 // anchor

+The name M9K refers to a specific type of memory block used in Intel (formerly Altera) FPGA devices, particularly in Cyclone and Stratix families.
+The "M" stands for memory, and the "9K" indicates that each of these memory blocks provides 9 kilobits (Kb) of storage capacity.
+These blocks are embedded within the FPGA fabric and are designed to offer high-performance, low-latency memory for various applications such as data buffers, FIFOs, and small RAM modules.

 ## Resources
 |3| Ashenden, P. J. (2008).
 The designer’s guide to VHDL (3rd ed).
 Morgan Kaufmann Publishers.